cfpb/design-system/docs/pages/links.md

           <h5>Inline link</h5>

           <p>
+            When paired with an inline link, an icon should appear after the text it represents.
 The document icon should emphasize a link that contains a
               <a class="a-link"
                 href="#">
                   <span class="a-link__text">document or file</span>